makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 One of the main advantages of fingerprinting is that it is stateless.
 A well-implemented fingerprint can remain stable through multiple sessions, incognito browsing, uninstalling or reinstalling apps, or clearing cookies.
 For that reason, using the two methods in conjunction with one another can give a higher % accuracy than either identification method alone.

-*FingerprintJS Pro achieves its high rate of accuracy by using fingerprinting, cookies and additional machine learning techniques that incorporate IP address and geolocation.* One challenge is keeping up with changes in available signals as new browser versions are released.
+*Fingerprint Pro achieves its high rate of accuracy by using fingerprinting, cookies and additional machine learning techniques that incorporate IP address and geolocation.* One challenge is keeping up with changes in available signals as new browser versions are released.
 Anytime Chrome or Safari is updated, for example, identification techniques need to be re-evaluated to determine if further tweaks need to be made to keep accuracy high.
 Our team is constantly looking to improve our accuracy by iterating on the signals, algorithms, and techniques used.

 ## Fraud Applications For Fingerprinting